-For Buenos Aires and All Argentina, on Arts, Antiques, Collectibles and Disign as well as Events on Arts & Culture Influence and Research by Bob Frassinetti.
+For Buenos Aires and All Argentina, on Arts, Antiques, Collectibles and Disign as well as Events on Arts & Culture Influence to Research by Bob Frassinetti.

 Travel and Living with Arts Antiques + Water, Land, Real Estate + Cultural Influence in Argentina and other South America Countries by Imigration and Investement in todays Modern World.